zooksman/unichain/README.md

 	pip3 install requests

+Cryptography can be installed with pip as well:

+	pip3 install cryptography

 MultiChain can be installed using the [instructions on its website](https://www.multichain.com/download-install/).
 The 'multichain' folder must be placed within the UniChain root directory.